Random quantum graphs: Introduction

 The first one has to do with \emph{quantum} automorphisms of graphs.
 In \cite{MR4097284} the authors discovered an intriguing connection between certain non-local games, originating in quantum information theory, and the quantum automorphism groups of graphs introduced by Banica in \cite{MR2146039} (see also \cite{Bi03}).
 In \Cref{se:qaut} we improve upon known results about quantum automorphism groups of random graphs, in particular we treat the case of the Erd\H{o}s-R\'{e}nyi $G(n,p)$ model. \begin{theoremlet}[\Cref{pr.grph-rnd}] Fix $p\in (0,1)$.
 Then the quantum automorphism group of a random graph in the $G(n,p)$ model is trivial with overwhelming probability. \end{theoremlet} What is more, we treat the case of random regular graphs (\Cref{pr.reg}) and use it to produce large families of isospectral graphs that are not quantum isomorphic (\Cref{pr.g'g''}).

 In \Cref{se:gen} we start exploring a different quantum variant, namely automorphism groups of random quantum graphs.
 The easiest way to provide a random model for a quantum graph is to view it as an operator subsystem $V \subset M_n$ of a matrix algebra -- then $V$ of a fixed dimension can be chosen according to the Haar measure on the Grassmannian.
 In this way we arrive at the $QG(n,d)$ model.
 The automorphism group of $V\subset M_n$ consists of those automorphisms of $M_n$ that preserve $V$.
 Our first result is that the automorphism group is typically abelian, unless $d=0$ or $d=n^2-1$, which correspond to the operator systems $\mathbb{C} \mathds{1}$ and $M_n$, respectively.
+An important difference from the classical results about Erd\H{o}s-R\'{e}nyi graphs is that in our case the dimension of the quantum graph is kept fixed, we do not need to let it go to infinity.
+It is mostly a consequence of the fact that the set of quantum graphs of fixed dimension is not discrete, so the outliers can (and do) form a non-trivial measure zero set.

 \begin{theoremlet}[\Cref{cor:genab}] Let $n\in \bN$ and $1\leqslant d \leqslant n^2-2$.
 Then the automorphism group of a quantum graph in the $QG(n,d)$ model is almost surely abelian. \end{theoremlet}